Documentation

 Moving to a new device is the same flow with one extra step at the start.

 1. On the old phone, make a fresh backup.
-Cloud (iCloud or Google Drive) is the easiest way to carry it over, but you can also share the backup file out via AirDrop, email, or any file-sharing app.
+Dropbox is the easiest way to carry it over — sign in and turn on Store in Dropbox before you back up.
+Otherwise, share the local backup file out via AirDrop, email, or any file-sharing app.

 2. Install Cashflow on the new phone.